SwizzyStudios/SV-SwizzysDistillery-CFR/README.md

 |Fairy Rose Honey|680g|Fairy Rose Mead|1,360g|1,904g|

 New Alcoholic Beverages
+=
+These beverages are considered alcoholic and will provide the tipsy buff.
+These beverages can also be fermented to increase the quality by placing them into a cask.

 | Beverage Name | Produced From | Time to Produce | Base Value | Artisan Profession (40%) |
 |---------------|---------------|----------------:|-----------:|-------------------------:|
 |Moonshine|Corn x1|~2 Days|200g|280g|